Raining in Newcastle? Here's what to do

 Belt out ‘Singin’ in the Rain’ at Jam’s Karaoke and Bar on Union Street, accompanied by cocktails and Japanese bar snacks.

-Or, you can't beat heading our midweek with a bunch of mates and testing your knowledge with pub trivia
+Or, you can't beat heading out midweek with a bunch of mates and testing your knowledge with pub trivia.

 Shopping, art and culture

-Take a browse through some of the unique boutiques along Darby Street.
-The Colour Bug, Steel & Anchor, Willows Home Traders, Abicus, Ramjet, Cooks Hill Books, Blackbird Corner, and Eat Your Water are just some of the boutiques on this iconic street.
+Take a browse through some of the unique boutiques along Darby Street including Steel & Anchor, Abicus, Ramjet, Cooks Hill Books, Blackbird Corner, Palinopsia, and Eat Your Water are just some of the boutiques on this iconic street.

-Try your hand at painting with Pinot & Picasso, get messy with clay at The Art Department or get a little risqué at LEDA Gallery's Drink & Draw life-drawing classes.
+Try your hand at painting with Pinot & Picasso, or get messy with clay at The Art Department.

 Visit one of Newcastle's many art galleries.
-Try Cooks Hill Art Gallery, LEDA Gallery, Wester Gallery or The Lockup, just to name a few.
-Or, take the kids to Newcastle Museum where there's always plenty to do, see and learn.
+Try Cooks Hill Galleries, LEDA Gallery, Wester Gallery, Straitjacket, or The Lockup, just to name a few.
+Or, take the kids to Newcastle Museum where there's always plenty to do, see, and learn.

 If you don’t mind getting a little wet, head up to Nobby’s Lighthouse (open Saturdays and Sundays) and peruse the artwork of Newcastle creatives.
 There’s even a shop inside!

-Take yourself shopping on Maitland Road in Islington and discover some new, vintage and pre-loved treasure, must-visits include: Hide + Seeker, Stoned Saint Moon, edde, Jack Jack, The Conscious Exchange and Yardsale Trading Co.
+Take yourself shopping on Maitland Road in Islington and discover some new, vintage, and pre-loved treasures.
+Must-visits include: Hide + Seeker, Stoned Saint Moon, edde, Jack Jack, The Conscious Exchange, High Swan Dive, and Yardsale Trading Co.
 Kick back after all your shopping with a coffee at Slingtown Espresso.

-Catch some live music at Franky's, The Lass O'Gowrie Hotel or The Underground.
+Catch some live music at the Hamilton Station Hotel, The Lass O'Gowrie Hotel, or The Underground.

 The movies are always an option – head to The Rooftop at Westfield Kotara where you can keep the kids occupied at Timezone and grab something to eat at one of the many restaurants before heading in to catch a movie.